dharshurp/CodeAlpha_NetworkSniffer/README.md

 ## ▶️ How to Run

-Run the sniffer script with administrator/root privileges:
+Run the script with administrator/root privileges:

 ```bash
 python sniffer.py